Oahu Vacations and Travel

 Oahu, the Gathering Isle

-Oahu History and Fun Facts
+Oahu Fun Facts

 Oahu has been the location for numerous films and TV series over the years.
 Several of these projects included: Pirates of the Caribbean: On Stranger Tides, Battleship, The Descendants, 50 First Dates, Jurassic Park, Blue Crush, Mighty Joe Young and the TV series Lost.

 Oahu has decidedly varied landscapes, whether it be ancient volcanic formations, famous surf spots or steep mountain ranges.
-Diamond Head, also known as Le’ahi Crater, is an extinct cinder cone and is a prominent Waikiki landmark.
+Diamond Head or Le’ahi Crater, is an extinct cinder cone and is a prominent Waikiki landmark.

 Oahu has a diverse population of 25% Caucasian, almost 40% Asian, 10% Native Hawaiian or Pacific Islander and 24% from two or more races combined.

-Must-see Oahu Attractions
+Must-see Things on Oahu Vacations

-Iolani Palace is the only royal palace in the United States, located in Honolulu and was inhabited by Hawaiian royalty in the 19th century.
+Iolani Palace in Honolulu is the only royal palace in the United States.
+It was the home Hawaiian royalty in the 19th century.

 Getting Help on Oahu Vacations